-Red in the Chinese culture symbolizes joy, happiness, and celebration — characteristics you want associated with your restaurant.
-The Autour One font used is casual and decorative and complements the playful icon.
-The yellow icon is very prominent against the red background and makes it stand out.
+Red symbolizes joy and celebration in Chinese culture — great characteristics to have associated with your restaurant.
+The Autour One typeface is casual and decorative, complementing the playful icon.
+The yellow symbol is prominent against the red background, creating an eye-catching impression.

 Working with a white background is a safe option as you won't have difficulty getting your logo's color right.
 The yellow and red icon speaks of food grilled on a flame, while the chopsticks are indicative of the Chinese food culture.
-The Marko One font works best in medium to large print.
+The Marko One typeface works best in medium to large print.

 The transparent background makes this logo ideal for a variety of materials.
 The playful red seafood and chili icon refers to the flavor and richness of the food customers can expect from your restaurant.
-The Krona One font is readable and full of personality.
-It works great in all font sizes.
+The Krona typeface is readable and full of personality, working well in all font sizes.

-In Chinese culture, black represents strength and authority, which are great characteristics of your brand, while yellow and white represent serenity and richness.
-The simple linework in the icon is catchy, and its sense of playfulness is complemented by the flowing lines of the Redressed typeface.
+In Chinese culture, black represents strength and authority, which are ideal characteristics of your brand, while yellow and white represent serenity and richness.
+The simple linework in the icon is catchy and its sense of playfulness is complemented by the flowing lines of the Redressed typeface.

-The icon of a Chinese take-out container on a cloud is a great choice for a restaurant that offers deliveries.
+The icon of a Chinese take-out box on a cloud is a great choice for a restaurant that offers deliveries.
 The design is simple, yet impactful and the colors are typically associated with Chinese culture.
-The Marco One font is simple and smooth, yet eye-catching.
+The smooth characters of the Marco One typeface reinforce the Eastern aesthetic of the logo.

-Pandas embody good luck and positive thoughts in Chinese culture.
-The brown typeface represents earth and bamboo, both powerful symbols in China.
+Pandas embody good luck and positive thoughts in Chinese culture, and the youthful Ceviche One typeface in brown adds to this playful atmosphere.
 The logo's design is simple and will work on all branding material.
 It creates calmness amidst the bright colors associated with Chinese restaurants.

-Red is worn by some Chinese brides as it wards off evil.
-With a prominent logo like this, this symbol will be good for your restaurant.
-The yellow icon of a bowl of noodles icon clearly showcases your restaurant's area of expertise, and the yellow color represents power, royalty, and prosperity.
+Red is worn by some Chinese brides as it wards off evil and creates a powerful impression.
+The bowl of noodles icon clearly showcases your restaurant's area of expertise, and the yellow color represents power, royalty, and prosperity.
 The charming Rum Raisin typeface adds playfulness to the design.